usaid-cs/yesterday-i-learned/random.md

 - [(long, lat) maps to the x-y axis better.](https://stackoverflow.com/questions/18636564/lat-long-or-long-lat) However, [ISO-6709](https://en.wikipedia.org/wiki/ISO_6709#Items) "Standard representation of geographic point location by coordinates" wants (lat, long) instead, which has the first vertical coordinate at the front.
 - The moon is 38% of a billion metres away.
 - The [revolving door](https://en.wikipedia.org/wiki/Revolving_door_%28politics%29): Governments hire industry professionals for their private sector experience.
 Industry, in turn, hires people out of government positions to gain personal access to government officials.
-- Tasker's `%DATE` format will change depending on the system locale.
 - Restart apache2 with [`apachectl -k graceful`](https://httpd.apache.org/docs/2.2/stopping.html) rather than `service apache2 restart`.
 The former [gracefully reloads its configuration](https://askubuntu.com/a/6417), which has no downtime.
 - Warner Bros' Looney Tunes was inspired by Disney's [Silly Symphony](https://en.wikipedia.org/wiki/Silly_Symphony) in the 1930s.
 - Location, location, location.
 Restaurants that open at the same location where a restaurant once closed will probably (90%) also close within a year.
 - When you leave a stealthy machine in a building to connect to the corporate network for later use, the machine is called a [drop box](https://theantisocialengineer.com/the-making-of-a-drop-box/).
 - The "gray" in ["kiss from a rose on the gray"](https://www.lyricinterpretations.com/seal/kiss-from-a-rose) is the brain (grey matter).
 - If you want to buy a house and want to check for water leaks, check in the closet.
 No one paints the closet [before a sale].
 Check the circuit breaker to make sure there are free slots (so you can add more appliances without major work).
-- Feridun Hamdullahpur has [that same face](https://i.imgur.com/INk6lmq.jpg) regardless of what he does, even when loading laundry detergent into his trunk.
 - Motion disrupts sleep.
 Sleeping with the dog or wife in the same room will not lower sleep quality; [sleeping with them in the same bed will.](https://www.cnet.com/au/news/mayo-clinic-dog-study-sleep-bedroom-bed/)
 - The _mullet_ hairstyle is ["normal everywhere except leave the back alone"](https://i1.wp.com/mrvaudrey.com/wp-content/uploads/2012/05/mullet-ratio.jpg).
 - That "I want people to see the sides of my scalp" hairstyle is called the [undercut](https://en.wikipedia.org/wiki/Undercut_%28hairstyle%29).
 It was popular in the 1920s and 1930s as well.